 Talking of ‘Scrubs’, over Lockdown the two stars of the show, Zach Braff and Donald Faison, started doing a podcast, talking about each episode of the show.
 It’s very funny and I love the chemistry between them.
 It’s called ‘Fake Doctors Real Friends’ and well worth a listen.

-220: My Interpretation – Fake Doctors, Real Friends with Zach and Donald
+416: My Quarantine THE LIVE SHOW – Fake Doctors, Real Friends with Zach and Donald

 Finally I can’t recommend a Podcast without giving another plug for the UTTERLY MAGNIFICENT ‘Older and Wider’ Podcast with Jenny Eclair and Judith Holder.
 Please, Please sign up to this.
 You won’t regret it.

-Ep 82.
-The one with Jenny’s new fitness app, some horse riding and an update on Jenny’s Mum. – Older and Wider Podcast
+Ep 108.
+The one with the new car, an exciting letter and an adolescent Poppy – Older and Wider Podcast

-- Ep 81.
-The one with a difficult few days, a drizzly trip to Wales and some tap dancing.
+- Ep 106.
+The one with the health update, a trip to Kew and some nostalgic doctors and nurses

 Sorry I rambled on for so long!
 I hope you are all keeping well and safe.